LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 properties to a target speed, but the motor takes Volts as an input so we need to setup a control for converting the speed command into a voltage input.

-Since not everyone has a DC motor at home, let's use a :ref:`Fake Motor` object instead.
+Since not everyone has a DC motor at home, let's use a :ref:`Fake DC Motor` object instead.
 It simply simulates the dynamic behavior of a DC motor.
 We're going to use a `PID controller <https://en.wikipedia.org/wiki/PID_controller>`_ for converting the speed command into Volts, implemented in the :ref:`PID` block.
 We also need a :ref:`Generator` for generating the speed command, and a :ref:`Grapher` for plotting the command speed next to the actual speed.

 The beginning of the code should be fairly understandable if you followed the